-What is Hillcrest?
 Hillcrest is a transitional housing ministry that seeks to help families and individuals, homeless or nearly homeless, achieve self-supporting and self-reliant status.
-Hillcrest ministers to singles and families, and you’ll find that the residents range from people who have never learned to budget and need help with lifeskills to people leaving domestic violence situations and beyond.
+Hillcrest ministers to singles and families, and you’ll find that the residents range from people who have never learned to budget and need help with life skills to people leaving domestic violence situations and beyond.
 You can learn much more about Hillcrest at their website.

 - New residents move into the apartment multiple times a year.
 Each time, we have a team who cleans the apartment from top to bottom, making it a welcoming place for the new residents.

 - Each time a new resident moves in, we stock the apartment with food and personal care items to get them started.